 The city of Brentwood has recognized the growing interest in mobile food vendors in our community.
 Ordinance 2017-01 and Ordinance 2017-02 have been passed to address regulations and permitting in order to maintain the health, safety and welfare of our citizens.

 The permitting process for individual trucks as well as events involving more than two trucks is outlined below.
 We will continue to update this page with permitted food trucks for citizen and special event use.
-If you have any questions or comments please contact Katie Jardieu at (615) 371-2204.
+If you have any questions/comments please contact Katie Jardieu at (615) 371-2236.

 Mobile Food Vendor Permit Application - REVISED November 3, 2017